01Landing

 because it is internal.

-Tren keeps the loader small and puts the performance critical work in the injected C++ module.
+Tren keeps the loader small and puts the performance critical work in the local utility module.

 • Internal module